apache/druid/docs/tutorials/tutorial-query.md

    ![Finished query](../assets/tutorial-query-035.png "Finished query")

-9. Underlying every Druid SQL query is a native query, a JSON-based query syntax.
-Native query is the form of the query that executes on data nodes.
-View the query plan for our query by clicking `...` and **Explain SQL Query**.
+9. Under the covers, every Druid SQL query is translated into a query in the JSON-based _Druid native query_ format before it runs on data nodes.
+You can view the native query for this query by clicking `...` and **Explain SQL Query**.

-   While you can use Druid SQL most of the time, familiarity with native query is useful for composing complex queries or troubleshooting performance issues.
+   While you can use Druid SQL for most purposes, familiarity with native query is useful for composing complex queries and for troubleshooting performance issues.
 For more information, see [Native queries](../querying/querying/querying.md).

    ![Explain query](../assets/tutorial-query-06.png "Explain query")

-    > Alternatively, you can see the explain plan by putting EXPLAIN PLAN FOR to your query.
-This lets you see explain plans while running queries from the command line or over HTTP.
+    > Another way to view the explain plan is by adding EXPLAIN PLAN FOR to the front of your query, as follows:
     >
     >```sql
     >EXPLAIN PLAN FOR
     >SELECT
     >  "page",
     >  "countryName",
-    >  COUNT(*) AS "Count"
+    >  COUNT(*) AS "Edits"
     >FROM "wikipedia"
     >WHERE "countryName" IS NOT NULL
     >GROUP BY 1, 2
-    >ORDER BY "Count" DESC
+    >ORDER BY "Edits" DESC
     >```
+    >This is particularly useful when running queries from the command line or over HTTP.

-9. Finally, see other ways you can control how queries run by clicking  `...`  and **Edit context**.
-In the field, you can enter the query context options, as JSON key-value pairs, described in [Context flags](../querying/query-context.md).
+9. Finally, click  `...`  and **Edit context** to see how you can add additional parameters controlling the execution of the query execution.
+In the field, enter query context options as JSON key-value pairs, as described in [Context flags](../querying/query-context.md).

 That's it!
-We've built a simple query using some of the query builder features of the Druid Console.
+We've built a simple query using some of the query builder features built into the Druid Console.
 The following sections provide a few more example queries you can try.
-Also, see [Other ways to invoke SQL queries](#other-ways-to-invoke-sql-queries), for how to run Druid SQL from the command line or over HTTP.
+Also, see [Other ways to invoke SQL queries](#other-ways-to-invoke-sql-queries) to learn how to run Druid SQL from the command line or over HTTP.

 ## More Druid SQL examples